Enderman-Teleporting/AutomaticUDiskManager/README.md

 The shortcomings of this repo:
 It would probably report by mistake that the command is wrong.
 It is because of the "Permission Denied" error of the pyfile.
 The "open" command will report "路径错误"(wrong path) if one file have no certain (for example more than one) related app.
 It will be better to uses the command to open folders or EXE files.
+Attention: If you're using Windows OS (You must be using that, otherwise how can you run exe file), you'd better use "\\" instead of "\" or "/" between paths.